tne-ai/app-whiskey/README.md

 This is the NaturalUI Template for V2 of the TNE.ai system.
 It uses Whiskey as the demo set, but you can easily change text boxes and so forth.
-You connect this to the running V2 system by hitting the right port of a running OpenWebUI instance.
-This assumes you have V2 installed using the Eli demo script and the monorepo at ./src.
+You connect this to the running Development V2 system by hitting the right port of a running OpenWebUI instance.
+This assumes you have Development V2 installed using the Eli demo script and the monorepo at ./src.
 See [README.md](https://github.com/tne-ai/src/blob/main/README.md)